digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Package authors may upgrade the dependencies of a package as well as the package itself.
 A new version of a package may add new dependencies, and must have all the (non-:ref:`utility-package <upgrades-utility-package>`) dependencies of the old version.
-When using these dependencies in ways that are checked for upgrades, each of these existing dependencies must either be unchanged from the old dar, or an upgrade of its previous version.
+If these dependencies are used in ways that are checked for upgrades, each existing dependency must be either unchanged from the old DAR or an upgrade of its previous version.

-For example, given a dependencies folder, containing v1, v2, and v3 of a dependency package ``dep``:
+For example, given a dependencies folder containing v1, v2, and v3 of a dependency package ``dep``:

 .. code:: bash